Process Table Functions in Confluent Cloud for Apache Flink

 Register a PTF in Java and call it directly from a SQL

-SELECTstatement to solve complex windowing or stateful processing problems, as shown above.- Table API approach
+SELECTstatement to solve complex windowing or stateful processing problems, as the previous example shows.- Table API approach

 Build full applications using the Table API with PTFs.
 Define state using Java annotations and deploy to Confluent Cloud.
 The platform handles automatic scaling, exactly-once processing, and serverless operations.